-The Communist era in Romania ended abruptly when a small uprising in Timisoara over the eviction of a Hungarian minister quickly escalated into a national revolution climaxing in the trial and execution of Ceauçescu and his wife on Christmas Day in 1989.
-A new democratic government was established, although Ion Iliescu, who succeeded Ceaucescu as President of Romania after winning 85 percent of the popular vote in 1990, was himself a former member of the Communist Party.
+The Communist era in Romania ended abruptly when a small uprising in Timisoara over the eviction of a Hungarian minister quickly escalated into a national revolution climaxing in the trial and execution of Ceauşescu and his wife on Christmas Day in 1989.
+A new democratic government was established, although Ion Iliescu, who succeeded Ceauşescu as President of Romania after winning 85 percent of the popular vote in 1990, was himself a former member of the Communist Party.
 Former Communists continued to dominate the Romanian government until 1996, when a fractious centrist coalition was elected.
-Iliescu returned to power in 2000 and ruled until late 2004, when a center-right coalition government composed of the Democratic Party, National Liberal Party, Romanian Humanist Party, and Hungarian
+Iliescu returned to power in 2000 and ruled until late 2004, entary and either live in cities or in semi-permanent Roma settlements.
+Very few Roma continue to live in caravans.
+RINGOLD, supra note 8, at 3.